mhkhizil/ticketingSystem/README.md

+For live viewing of this web site go to -https://ticketing-system-dc8zpmcoz-mhkhizil.vercel.app/

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.